The Safe and Meaningful Contact (SaMC) Guidelines

-The SaMC Guidelines (Burke and Woodhouse, 2021) offer practitioners an evidence-based practice tool for decision making, managing and reviewing contact/keeping in touch/family time arrangements.
+The SaMC Guidelines (Burke, C, Woodhouse, A, and Burke, S, 2026) offer practitioners a nationally recommended, evidence-based practice tool for decision making, managing and reviewing contact/keeping in touch/family time arrangements.
 The SaMC Guidelines are designed for use in public law cases.
 They organise decision-making around the developmental and trauma recovery needs of children and young people across various contexts, including short-term or permanent foster/kinship/special guardianship care, and post-adoption.
-Users of the online SaMC Guidelines can automatically generate a report with a contact and support plan based on their responses.
+See About SaMC for more information.

 Psychological Minds Training Testimonials